ClickHouse/clickpy/README.md

 - Download statistics for any Python package over time
 - For any package:
     - Download statistics over time with drill-down
-    - Downloads by python version over time
+    - Downloads by Python version over time
     - Downloads by Python version over time
     - Downloads by system over time
     - Downloads by country